-The symptoms of carbon monoxide poisoning aren't always obvious, particularly during low-level exposure.
+The symptoms of carbon monoxide poisoning are not always obvious, particularly during low-level exposure.

 The symptoms can gradually get worse with prolonged exposure to carbon monoxide, leading to a delay in diagnosis.

-Long-term exposure to low levels of carbon monoxide can also lead to neurological symptoms, such as difficulty thinking or concentrating and frequent emotional changes – for example, becoming easily irritated, depressed or making impulsive or irrational decisions.
+Long-term exposure to low levels of carbon monoxide can also lead to neurological symptoms, such as:

 - impaired mental state and personality changes (intoxication)

-- breathlessness and tachycardia (a heart rate of more than 100 beats per minute)
+- breathlessness and a heart rate of more than 100 beats per minute (tachycardia)

 - chest pain caused by angina or a heart attack